robisim74/angular-l10n/doc/spec.md

 Method | Function
 ------ | --------
-`AddConfiguration(): LocaleConfig;` | Configure the service in the application root module or bootstrap component `init(): void;` | Call this method after the configuration to initialize the service `getAvailableLanguages(): string[];` |
+`addConfiguration(): LocaleConfig;` | Configure the service in the application root module or bootstrap component `init(): void;` | Call this method after the configuration to initialize the service `getAvailableLanguages(): string[];` |
 `getLanguageDirection(languageCode: string): string;` |